Janice Kavander

-Janice Deborah Kavander Kamya (born 29 September 1994) mostly known as Janice, is a Swedish singer.
+Janice Deborah Kavander Kamya (born 29 September 1994), mostly known as Janice, is a Swedish singer.

 Music career

-Born to a Ugandan father and a Finnish mother (born in Helsinki, to a half-Finnish and half-Dutch family), Janice started studying at Kulturama at the age of eleven and then went to high school at Södra Latin, where she specialized in dancing.
+Born in Enskede-Årsta-Vantör, on 29 September 1994, to a Ugandan father and a Finnish mother (born in Kemi, to a half-Finnish and half-Dutch family), Janice started studying at Kulturama at the age of eleven and then went to high school at Södra Latin, where she specialized in dancing.
 She has been a member of the Tensta Gospel Choir since 2009.

 She got her breakthrough in music in 2016, when she released the single "Don't Need To", which she also co-wrote.
 The song was aired a lot on Sveriges Radio, and in 2017 she was named Breakthrough Artist of the Year by Dagens Nyheter's culture section.